Regular exercise is essential for a healthy and happy pregnancy, and stretching is a great, gentle way to do so.

 - Start in a kneeling position on the floor.

-- Take your knees out wide to accommodate your baby belly.
+- Take your knees out wide to accommodate your growing belly.

 - Hold this position for as long as you would like.

-- Walk your hands back toward you to come back up into a kneeling position.
+- Walk your hands back toward you to return to a kneeling position.

 Time to Start Stretching

-It’s time to start stretching now that you have 10 safe poses for pregnancy.
-These stretches will not only set you up for a healthy pregnancy, but will also help tone and relax the muscles that will be called upon when you give birth, setting you up for an easier labor.
+Now that you have ten safe poses for pregnancy, you’re ready to start stretching.
+These stretches will not only set you up for a healthy pregnancy but will also help tone and relax the muscles that will support you when you give birth, setting you up for an easier labor.